 Network monitoring -- while available as network device logs, open source tools or proprietary monitoring features built into network products -- often performs better as a fully dedicated platform with a rich feature set and vendor support.

 Along with network monitoring, organizations should carefully consider implementing a network analytics tool to compile the data gathered through monitoring and generate insightful and actionable reports.
-Network analytics and network monitoring tools should be able to span on-premises, cloud or hybrid environments as well as uniformly deal with wired and wireless infrastructure.
+Network analytics and network monitoring tools should be able to span on-premises, remote, cloud or hybrid environments, as well as uniformly deal with wired and wireless infrastructure.

 Conducting a network assessment that accounts for the various network components that can gather and analyze telemetry data will be essential to pick the tools most appropriate for your corporate enterprise.
 For instance, some platforms focus heavily on monitoring and reporting with a few out-of-the-box analytics features while others focus on deep root cause analysis and AI customization.
 Make sure to include IoT environments, if you have them, in your assessment.